kamermanpr/SPARS/README.md

 **Do not merge this branch with _master_**

-This branch of the SPARS repo was used to generate the supplementary files referenced in the SPARS mansucript as PDF documents.
-Minor changes were made to the YAML and the body of _*.Rmd_ scripts to generate well-formatted PDF outputs.
+This branch of the SPARS repo was used to generate PDF copies of the supplementary files referenced in the SPARS mansucript.
+Minor changes were made to the YAML and the body of _*.Rmd_ scripts to generate PDF outputs.
 The names of these files use the format: _supplement\_\*.pdf_, where _\*_ is an integer numbering the file.

-Auxillary analyses that were not directly referenced as supplementary materials in the mansucript, but which were part of the analysis process, have also been converted tp PDF documents.
-The names of these files use the format: _experiment\_\*\_details.pdf_, where _\*_ is an integer numbering the experiment (1 or 2), and _details_ provides additional information on the type of analysis contained within the script.

 ## Bibliometric information